-- 1. Client Communication - a.
+- a.
 There are spaces for attorney-client meetings near every courtroom in the new courthouse.
 Plus, there are jury rooms, as well that could be used. - b.
-We were unable to observe any of the contract attorneys at work, but the judges report they are overall happy with them. - 2.
-First Appearances - a.
+We were unable to observe any of the contract attorneys at work, but the judges report they are overall happy with them.

+- a.
 Attorneys are appearing at the initial appearances.
 Some are remote. - b.
 48-hour hearings are already being held on the weekend.
 And the contract attorneys are showing up, even though they are arguably not required to yet.
-There is still a question as to how White Pine will handle this matter for the long-haul. - 3.
-Preparedness / Knowledge of Case - a.
-Though we did not witness court proceedings on this trip, the judges did report that they are satisfied with the quality of representation of the current contract attorneys. - 4.
-Investigation / Experts - a.
+There is still a question as to how White Pine will handle this matter for the long-haul.

+a.
+Though we did not witness court proceedings on this trip, the judges did report that they are satisfied with the quality of representation of the current contract attorneys.

+a.
 White Pine is using investigators and experts where needed.
 We clarified how these are to be reported.
 Also, we informed officials that we received a reimbursement from the State for \$1,750 for investigators and experts in White Pine for this last quarter.